lisab1993/Scheduling-Capstone/README.md

 # Daily Calendar:
 * View all days in a standard calendar view
 * Event name and time will be visible
-* Calendar will come from vuetify
+* Calendar will come from Vuetify
+* The Vuetify calendar will be accessed through an API call
+* Most (if not all) of the calendar's functionality will be under created in the Vue app.

 # Event Planner: